danijelthales/synthetix-faq-bot/README.md

 **Or Ask the bot any question and it will try its' best to find a match from the known questions**

+**subscribe gas safeGasPrice**
+Subscribe to the bot so it will inform you if the safe gas price fall bellow the given safeGasPrice threshold, e.g. **subscribe gas 70**

 # List of questions currently available
 To get the answer to a predefined question send the bot the message **question X**